Are CBD products age-restricted?

 What about tests for cannabis abuse and CBD?

-The responsible CBD industry appreciates that individuals should not be under the influence of substances impairing their judgment during daily duties, and therefore, employs quality controls to ensure that residues of THC in CBD products are negligible – most importantly ensuring that residual levels have no psychoactive effect.
+The responsible CBD industry appreciates that individuals should not be under the influence of substances impairing their judgement during daily duties, and therefore, employs quality controls to ensure that residues of THC in CBD products are negligible – most importantly ensuring that residual levels have no psychoactive effect.

 The actual amount of THC residue may vary from product to product and batch to batch.
 Health and safety considerations demand that individuals in certain roles are subject to substance testing to safeguard colleagues and the public.
-We are aware that CBD supplements have been subject to monitoring as part of official controls (under (EU) 2016/2115) using tests for THC residues that detect a limit of quantification of 200ppm.
+We are aware that CBD supplements have been subject to monitoring as part of official controls (under (EU) 2016/2115) using tests for THC residues that detect a limit of quantification of 200 ppm.

 In light of this limit used independently for testing, we believe that it is unlikely that quality-controlled CBD products should give rise to adverse test results.
-As both sensitivities of tests and THC content of products can vary, Holland & Barrett cannot take any responsibility for positive test results and we would suggest that this investigated with the tester before taking CBD.
+As both sensitivities of tests and THC content of products can vary, Holland & Barrett cannot take any responsibility for positive test results and we would suggest that this be investigated with the tester before taking CBD.

 A final note